mohammadrezanaderi4/mohammadrezanaderi4.github.io/_pages/cv.md

 Work experience
 ======
 * 2021–   Co-Founder and Vice President of Engineering, Kanzova Construction, Isfahan, Iran
-<bn\> Spearhead the application of AI technologies to revolutionize interior and exterior
-design for apartments and café-restaurants, ensuring innovative, functional, and aesthetically appealing results
+  * Spearhead the application of AI technologies to revolutionize interior and exterior design for apartments and café-restaurants, ensuring innovative, functional, and aesthetically appealing results

 * 2020-24   Research Assistant, HADIP Lab, Isfahan University of Technology
   * Advisor: Professor Shadrokh Samavi